Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction

 For getting the density map, we convolve $H(\bm{x},\bm{y})$ with a Gaussian function $G_{k,\sigma}$, where $k$ is the kernel size and $\sigma$ is the standard deviation.
 In practice, $G_{k,\sigma}$ is regarded as a discrete Gaussian Window $W_{k,\sigma}$ with the size of $k \times k$.
 To be specific, the value of position $(u,v)$ in $W_{k,\sigma}$ is defined as $w(u,v)=e^{-D^{2}(u,v)/2\sigma^{2}}$, where $D(u,v)$ is the distance from $(u,v)$ to the window center.
 It is defined as:

 In the experiments, we set $k$ as 15 and $\sigma$ as $4$.

-\textbf{Density Map Reconstruction} Based on the above prior, a standard map is recalled according to the coarse result $\hat{a}_{\mathcal{T}}$.
+\textbf{Density Map Reconstruction} A standard map is recalled according to the coarse result $\hat{a}_{\mathcal{T}}$.
 It consists of three steps: 1) compute probability map at the pixel level, of which each pixel represents its confidence as a Gaussian kernel's center; 2) iteratively select a maximum-probability candidate point and update the probability map in turns; 3) generate pseudo labels based on candidate points.

 Here, we detailedly explain the generation of the probability map.
 Take a pixel $(x_i,y_i)$ in $\hat{A}_{\mathcal{T}}$ as the center, cropping a window $\hat{A}_{\mathcal{T}}^{(x_i,y_i)}$ with the size of $k \times k$.
 Then measuring the similarity between $\hat{A}_{\mathcal{T}}^{(x_i,y_i)}$ and $W_{k,\sigma}$ using following formulation: